DevDCalhoun/capstone-project-team-1-project/README.md

 ## Getting Started

-The following are prerquisites to run the web application in development
+The following are prerquisites to run the web application in development.

 ### Prerequisites